DivyaSudagoni/Covid-vaccine-sentiment-analysis/README.md

 # COVID Vaccine Sentiment Analysis

-This project focuses on performing sentiment analysis on COVID vaccine-related data by  The dataset used for this analysis is sourced from Kaggle.
+This project focuses on performing sentiment analysis on COVID vaccine-related data by collecting tweets.
+The dataset used for this analysis is sourced from Kaggle.

 ## Preprocessing Steps